Skip to content

 Raw text accumulates in an in-memory buffer via ingest().
 When the buffer exceeds a character threshold (default ~4000 chars), it flushes and triggers triage.

-3. Triage extraction
+2. Triage and extraction

-Chunks that pass the density threshold get distilled into tight, information-dense episode statements.
-These go through remember() and then immediately consolidate, bypassing the normal auto-consolidation threshold.
+Extracted episodes go through remember() and then immediately consolidate, bypassing the normal auto-consolidation threshold.

 ingest() vs remember()